sajithbandara/hosted_fields/README.md

 Test amounts and values can be located at https://developer.paypal.com/braintree/docs/reference/general/testing

-6. To view a 3 month history page of your transactions, you can navigate to:
+6. To view a 3 month history page of your transactions, you can click the **Transaction history page** link or navigate to:

 ```sh
 localhost:3000/checkouts